 Photography is an expensive hobby.
 Not only in terms of money but also in terms of drive space.
 If your photography friend uses Lightroom, the chances are that he or she shoots in the RAW format.
 Now, the RAW files are huuuuuge!
 Mine are about 30 MB each.
 Panoramic photos have hundreds of MBs!
-So one of the best things you can give to photographer is simply space!
+So one of the best things you can give to a photographer is simply space!
 It’s almost a poetic gift. 🙂

 Personally, I am a happy user of the WD 4TB external drive which I can clutter with RAW files without concerns.
 Though, you might want to consider something a bit more rugged for the hardcore outdoor lovers out there.
-The brand you’ll looking for is LaCie.
-And finally – there is also new kid on the outdoor external drive playground – SanDisk.
+The brand you’ll be looking for is LaCie.
+And finally – there is also a new kid on the outdoor external drive playground – SanDisk.
 Less space for significantly more money but the absence of moving parts inside the thing sounds very appealing to any photographer.

 This gift is rather meant for photographers who like to take videos too.
 The built-in microphone on cameras is pretty much always terrible which is why it is nice to have an external mic.
 This one is simply great – it is relatively cheap, easy to use, small, light and the audio quality is very good.
 And it even comes with a shock mount!
 A must-have for vloggers.